Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Non-Uniform Federated Meta-Learning

 \subsection{Device Selection}

 To improve the convergence speed, we aim to maximize the lower bound \eqref{eq:lowerbound} on the one-round objective reduction.
-Based on Corollary \ref{coro:gap}, we define device $i$'s contribution $u^k_i$ to the convergence in round $k$ as
+Based on Corollary \ref{coro:gap}, we define the contribution $u^k_i$ device $i$ to the convergence in round $k$ as

 where we replace the second moment of $\tilde{\nabla} F_i(\bfw^{k,t}_i)$ by its sample value $\|\tilde{\nabla} F_i(\bfw^{k,t}_i)\|^2$.
 Then, the device selection problem in round $k$ can be formulated as